-Batch Reactor: The reactor in which raw material is added to a reactor at a time prior to a reaction until the reaction reaches a specified conversion rate to produce the reactant, usually with a stirrer.
+Batch Reactor: The reactor in which raw material is added to a reactor at a time prior to a reaction until the reaction reaches a specified conversion rate to produce polymers for blenders, usually with a stirrer.
 Advantages: large operation flexibility, mainly used for small batch production.

 Continuous Operation Reactor: The continuous addition of reactants to the reactor and the continuous withdrawal of products to the reactor belong to the steady-state process, which can be used in kettle, tube and tower reactors.
 The advantages are: suitable for large-scale industrial production, strong production capacity, stable product quality and easy to realize automatic operation.